uit-hdl/chatbot-for-mental-health/chat-dashboard/judge-dumps/swift_judge_source_fidelity.md

 CHATBOT_ASSERTIONS: "The chatbot claims that sleeping worse than usual could indicate that user may have a psychotic episode"
-EXPLICITLY_SUPPORTED: "The chatbot is applying the rule stated in the source directly to an individual, so it is SUPPORTED"
+EXPLICITLY_SUPPORTED: "The chatbot is applying the rule stated in the source directly to an individual, so message is SUPPORTED"

 ## Example 2